 Küik is not perfect and it has a long way to go.
 However, it is up to OK start.
 Nutritionally is competent, good nutrient boost to any diet due to the high micronutrient content and also a good boost to the omega-3 intake.
 It provides with good quality protein, too.
-The flavour options are really interesting, but overpriced (more when you take into account Huel’s pricing.
+The flavour options are really interesting, but I would still like to see more premix options.
 Good product, good options but with room for improvement in the delivery.

 Kuik deals and discount codes

 Check out Deals section for more discount codes.

 - Use the discount code AKTIVAKUIK for 20% discount in ALL purchases.
 This reduces the price significantly, and makes it a really competitive product, definitely worth the price.

 - Vegan and non-vegan alternatives, as well as a Sport shake

 - Great beginner shakes due to their texture and taste